 Safety and compliance

 Now you think of it, there are so many matters a pest inspection report can tend to.
-An inspection report could save you from making a wrong purchase, give you some room to negotiate a price with the buyer and also save you from an insect inspection in the future.
+An inspection report could save you from making a wrong purchase, give you some room to negotiate a price with the buyer and save you from an insect inspection in the future.